trillum/devcleaner/README.md

 ## Contributing

 Found a bug, have an idea or want to add more scan targets to clean?
-Open an issue or pull request at the [GitHub repo][repo].
+Open an [issue](https://github.com/trillum/devclean/issues) or [pull request](https://github.com/trillum/devclean/pulls).